d-krupke/cpsat-primer/README.md

 > a handler that, e.g., waits for the tag `"Selected items: %s"` and then can
 > directly access the selected items, as the actual object is passed to the
 > handler (and not just the string).
 This can be very useful to gather
-> statistics or to visualize the search process.
+> statistics or to visualize the search process, without having to change the
+> (production) code.

 ### Custom Data Classes for Instances, Configurations, and Solutions